NotTooScareyShellScripts/ShellCGI-SVR-HLS-HDHR/README.md

 # ShellCGI-SVR-HLS-HDHR

-MIT Lic.
+Shell Scripting and Documents are MIT Licenced.

-Note: Any code/scripts/binaries not my own have their own respective licenses.
+Note: Any code/scripts/binaries not my own, have their own respective licenses.

 ***
 ***